tobiassalem/CreativeTweetApi/readme.md

 A simple application to illustrate how to build a backend API.
 It is built using Spring Boot and the Maven build manager.
 Feature wise this is a Twitter-like API/service, which supports the following requests:
-* Authenticate user: POST /authenticate [Request body is user object with username and password]
+* Authenticate user: POST /authenticate [Request body is JSON object with username and password]
 * Get a list of users: GET /users/
 * Get user by id: GET /users/{id}
 * Get a list of people following a user: GET /users/followers/{username}